ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-restaurants.markdown

 complaint.

 ###Tintin
-Finding Tintin by yourself is a mammoth task.
+Finding Tintin by yourself is a mammoth task, even Christopher Columbus couldn’t find it.
 Located in an unassuming house in a remote corner of the remote place that Roorkee is, no one even remotely beats Tintin’s mushroom burger.
 What it lacks in the form of ambience it makes up for with its reasonable prices.